 In a nutshell, a driver arrested for DUI in West Virginia has twenty days to request a jury trial in writing at the magistrate court.
 Likewise, the deadline for requesting entry into the Deferral Program is only thirty days post-arrest.
 These are just a few of the many deadlines which typically come and go long before the first court date.

 Moreover, a driver can expect a certified letter from the West Virginia Division of Motor Vehicles to be mailed to whatever address is listed on the individual’s license a few weeks after the arrest.
-There are several options which must be weighed when deciding what course of action to take after the order of revocation is mailed by the West Virginia DMV.
+There are several options to consider when choosing a course of action after receiving an order of revocation from the West Virginia DMV.
 Failure to timely take action after this letter is mailed can result in the immediate loss of driving privileges.

 If you have been arrested for DUI in West Virginia, it is critical to take action immediately.
 Do not wait until your first hearing date in magistrate court to make a decision on what course of action to take.
 It is critical that you speak to an attorney familiar with the laws governing driving under the influence in West Virginia.